 3. PRE-REQUSITE

-Completed courses: Social Insurance 2 and Social Insurance manangement 2.
+Social Insurance 2 and Social Insurance manangement 2.

 4. COURSE DESCRIPTION

-This selective course is for student major in Social Insurance, providing in-depth theory, modern and systematic topics which are suitable with the reality of Social Insurance in Vietnam such as: Pension topic in Social insurance and Pension insurance in Commercial insurance, Social Insurance in ASEAN countries and Social insurance topic in the United States he US – practical experiences for Vietnam.
+This selective course is for student majored in Social Insurance, providing in-depth theory, modern and systematic topics which are suitable with the reality of Social Insurance in Vietnam such as: Pension topic in Social insurance and Pension insurance in Commercial insurance, Social Insurance in ASEAN countries and Social insurance in the United States – practical experiences for Vietnam.

 5. COURSE OBJECTIVES

-After finishing this course, student can:
+Upon completion of this course, student can:

-Understand in-depth knowleage about pension in Social insurance, Pension in commercial insurance
+Understand in-depth knowledge about pension in Social insurance, pension in commercial insurance.

-Understand social insurance in some countries in ASEAN and lessons learned for Vietnam
+Understand social insurance in some countries in ASEAN and implications for Vietnam.

-Understand the legal basic of social insurance in the United States; general insurance program, Social insurance for workers in the United States and lessons learned for Vietnam.
+Understand the legal basis of social insurance in the United States; insurance programs in general, Social insurance for workers in the United States and implications for Vietnam.

 6. COURSE CONTENT

-TENTATIVE TIMETABLE
+TENTATIVE SCHEDULE